qurator-spk/sbb_knowledge-base/README.md

 ***

-## Preprocessing of digital collections:
+## Preprocessing of digitalized collections:

 These tools can be used only internally within the SBB in order to extract BERT pre-training data from the ALTO-XML files of the digital collections of the SBB.